 Even if you don’t want to shut the window on online dating completely, set the boundaries such that you don’t get too emotionally invested until you’ve met the person and established a connection with them IRL.
 This is a wise approach to avoid fake relationships.

 We sincerely hope that these tips turn out to be helpful for you and allow you to meet people online safely and happily.
 There are good people out there on online platforms as well.
 So do not miss the chance to meet them, by taking proactive steps to avoid catfishing.

 FBI records show 18,000 people were victims of catfishing, or romance fraud, in 2018.
 Many experts believe the actual number of catfishing cases is much higher, but many people don’t report it out of embarrassment.

 You should try to confront the catfish or outsmart them.
 But if they have scammed you off money or are blackmailing or threatening you then you should report them to the police.

 If there is financial fraud through catfishing or if someone is using your identity or photograph to post lewd comments or blackmail someone, then that comes within the purview of crime that has to be addressed by law.
 But if someone just creates a fake profile and chats with people they cannot be put behind bars for that.

-Google reverse image search this is a great way to catch a catfish.
-There are a number of apps too that will help you find out the true identity.
+Google reverse image search is a great way to catch a catfish.
+There are a number of apps too that will help you find out a person’s true identity.
 Then check them on social media and insist on doing video chat.